JinRobotics/.github/profile/README.md

-# Stellar Moment Robotics Lab
+# Stellar Moment Robotics Group

 > **"Engineering the Moment of Impact."**